filp/whoops/docs/API Documentation.md

 // Should detailed stack trace output also be added to the
 // JSON payload body?
 JsonResponseHandler::addTraceToOutput(bool $yes = null)
  #=> bool

-// Should output only be sent if the current request is an
-// AJAX request?
-JsonResponseHandler::onlyForAjaxRequests(bool $yes = null)
- #=> bool

 JsonResponseHandler::handle()